easybuild-org/EasyBuild.FileSystemProvider/README.md

 In every project of mine, I need to orchestrate tasks like building, testing, etc. which involves working with files and directories.
 The standard way of doing it is by using hardcoded `string` but it is easy to break.
 You also need to remember what is current working directory or relative path you are working with.

-To fix this problem, I created this library that provides 2 F# Type Providers:
+To fix this problem, I created this library that provides 3 F# Type Providers:

-- `RelativeFileSystemProvider`, typed representation of files and directories based on your project structure.
+- `RelativeFileSystemProvider`, typed representation of files and directories based on your project structure; outputs relative path strings.
+- `AbsoluteFileSystemProvider`, typed representation of files and directories based on your project structure; outputs absolute path strings.
 - `VirtualFileSystemProvider`, typed representation of files and directories based on a virtual file system.

 ### When to use each one?

-Use `RelativeFileSystemProvider` when you want to access files and directories that are tracked in your project.
+Use `RelativeFileSystemProvider`/`AbsoluteFileSystemProvider` when you want to access files and directories that are tracked in your project.
 For example, you want to access the path of your `fsproj` file or a `public` assets folder.

 Use `VirtualFileSystemProvider` when you want to access files and directories that are not tracked in your project.
 For example, you want to use a destination folder or access a `obj`, `bin` folder.